 Also of interest is that Delmar has more people living here who work in computers and math than 95% of the places in the US.

-Delmar is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Delmar doesn't have a public transportation system that people use for their commute.

 Delmar is an extremely ethnically-diverse town.
 The people who call Delmar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Delmar residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Delmar include English, Irish, Italian, German, and Polish.